 - Skills/Qualifications – Work evidence/certificates/diplomas

-We’ll continue to provide updates but if you have any questions, please contact us at 09 303 3505 or through email here.
+We will be working with employers to undertake the requirements on their behalf through an accreditation service which we’ll announce shortly but, if you have any questions in the meantime, please contact us at 09 303 3505 or through email here.